-Departmental Recommendations: ENGL 015; Reading: Pass a standardized test of reading comprehension at or above the 12th grade level
+Departmental Recommendations: ENGL 015; Reading: Pass a standardized test of reading comprehension at or above the 12th grade level Lecture: Minimum 48 hours per semester

 Provides a survey of the field of business; provides a background in business and serves as the basic beginning college course in business subjects.
 Recommended for all business majors.